What is Ceremonial-Grade Matcha?

 Aesthetics and visual differences

-Ceremonial grade matcha is distinguished by its vivid, rich emerald green color, indicating higher chlorophyll levels and freshness.
+Ceremonial-grade matcha is distinguished by its vivid, rich emerald green color, indicating higher chlorophyll levels and freshness.
 It also has an ultra-fine, silky powder texture, and pleasing visual appeal.

 Lower grades appear duller green and have coarser, grittier textures.
 These visual differences stem from older leaf age and industrial grinding methods unable to produce fine powder particles.